Doña Ana County Court Records

 Probate filing fees

-When a case is opened at the Probate Court, six certified copies of the Letters of Administration or Letters Testamentary are included with the endorsed docket.
-Application packets can be purchased at the Probate Court for $5.00, and downloadable probate forms are available on the county website.
-All pro se forms from the Probate Court may also be used at the Third Judicial District Court by changing the header to reference the district court.
+When you open a case at the Probate Court, six certified copies of the Letters of Administration or Letters Testamentary are included with the endorsed docket.
+Application packets are available at the Probate Court for $5.00, and downloadable probate forms are also posted on the county website.
+All pro se forms from the Probate Court may be used at the Third Judicial District Court as well — just change the header to reference the district court.

 The Third Judicial District Court also maintains its own set of probate forms for Doña Ana County on its website.